 Even if you feel you are struggling to meet your child support obligation, you need to take all steps necessary to ensure that support payments are made.
 The failure to keep current with a child support obligation can have serious consequences.
 These include everything from seizure of tax refunds to even jail time, depending on the extent of past due child support and the jurisdiction where you reside.
 In the final analysis, taking on extra job duties to ensure you keep current with a child support obligation is preferable to the sanctions a court can impose if the account goes into arrears.

-Feel free to contact us online anytime or call 562-431-4333 for your free initial consultation with an experienced and proficient California Family Law attorney who will diligently work to resolve your case!
+If you feel as thought you cannot afford child support and think you need to get a second job, feel free to contact us online anytime or call 562-431-4333 for your free initial consultation with an experienced and proficient California Family Law attorney who will diligently work to resolve your case!